Caffeine: America’s Drug Turns Healthy and May Help Weight Loss

 Parkinson’s disease.
 Other long term studies have found less dementia in coffee drinkers.

 Caffeine and Weight Loss

-Caffeine and Weight Loss studies indicate that drinking coffee or tea with caffeine may slightly boost weight loss or prevent weight gain.
-But there’s no evidence that increased caffeine consumption results in significant or permanent weight loss… In addition, some studies found that decaffeinated coffee may contribute to modest changes in weight, suggesting that substances or factors besides caffeine may play a role in weight loss.
+Weight Loss studies indicate that drinking coffee or tea with caffeine may slightly boost weight loss or prevent weight gain.
+But there’s no evidence that increased consumption results in significant or permanent weight loss.
+In addition, some studies found that decaffeinated coffee may contribute to modest changes in weight, suggesting that substances or factors besides caffeine may play a role in weight loss.